ethui/indexer/README.md

 | **Backfill #4** | `[carol]`      | `[6, 15]`       | ...And carol's unique range in another |

 This ensures we are never attempting to fetch the same block twice, therefore optimizing IO as much as possible.

+### Cuckoo filters

+We make use of [Cuckoo filters][cuckoo] for efficiently filtering data inclusion.
+This is similar to how Bloom filters work, with additional benefits such as ability to remove items, and lower space overhead.
+The particular [implementation being used](https://docs.rs/scalable_cuckoo_filter/0.2.3/scalable_cuckoo_filter/index.html) also supports automatic scaling.

 ## Future Work